Delaware Bicycle Accident Lawyers

 Accidents at stop signs

 The most common type of stop sign accident is when a bicyclist has a stop sign, and the motorist does not.
-This is frequently a problem for young riders (under the age of 15) who do not yet have the ability to judge the distance and speed of an approaching car.
+This is frequently a problem for young bicycle riders (under the age of 15) who do not yet have the ability to judge the distance and speed of an approaching car.

-A common type of bicycle accident happens when a cyclist is traveling in the same lane as a car that turns right.
+A common type of bike accident happens when a cyclist is traveling in the same lane as a car that turns right.
 The car turning right does not see the cyclist behind him.
 Always be prepared to brake suddenly in intersections.
 Never pass a car on the right—especially through an intersection.
 Be aware of drivers’ blind spots.

 Dooring accidents